redherd-project/redherd-documentation/docs/users-guide/single-asset-tasking.md

 ## 1. Asset list

-Once you are logged in, you will be able to interact with the list of all the assets which have already joined the framework.
+Once you are logged in, you will be able to interact with the list of all assets which have already joined the framework.
 For each asset you will find:

 - Name
 - IP address